jayraldyn/odiolosaudios/README.md

 You should take a look at the settings in serverless.yml, keep in mind that it's designed for my needs, not necessarily yours.
 For instance, see if the AWS region suits you.

-Then, take a look ar the Python handler, you'll see that it's designed to allow only the users in **permitidos**.
+Then, take a look at the Python handler, you'll see that it's designed to allow only the users in **permitidos**.
 I did that to prevent unexpected bills from AWS.
 You should change this to include your username or whoever you like.
 You could also remove that control by removing the **@check_permitido** decorator.

 ### First, create a bot in Telegram